sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 12/28/2021 19:16 PT_
+_Updated 12/29/2021 18:18 PT_

 v7.10 has rolled out to all users on iOS & Android.
+We have also released the new calculation for alcohols on carb conscious.
 The team is now working on v7.11 and the final remaining app stabilization issues.

 ***